LBNL-UCB-STI/beam/docs/devops.rst

 |image14|

-11. Complete the form, choose a Region, Instance Type, label and set Idle termination queueStartTime.
-If the slave becomes idle during this queueStartTime, the instance will be terminated.
+11. Complete the form, choose a Region, Instance Type, label and set Idle termination time.
+If the slave becomes idle during this time, the instance will be terminated.

 |image15|